NiikhilMohanG/Coins-NodeAPI/README.md

 # Coins-NodeAPI
-A node js based API service, which provides the services to the front end application
+A node js based API service, which provides the services to the front end application.
+Each module will be a micro service